mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 - [Points][points]: A score that is an indicator of progress for a Contact or customer.
 Points are a way for marketers to measure which of their Contacts are the most engaged based on their interactions and behavior.

-- [Stages][stages]: A customizable feature that enables you to keep a track of where your contacts are in their marketing/sales journey.
+- [Stages][stages]: A customizable feature that enables you to keep a track of where your Contacts are in their marketing/sales journey.

 <!---links--->